syncfusion-content/blazor-docs/blazor/document-editor/how-to/add-save-button-in-toolbar.md

 ---
 layout: post
 title: Add save button in Blazor DocumentEditor Component | Syncfusion
-description: Learn here all about Auto save document in document editor in Syncfusion Blazor DocumentEditor component and much more.
+description: Learn how to add a save button to the toolbar in the Syncfusion Blazor DocumentEditor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug